gkrishna4/Demo_meti/Linux-Scripts/Performance-Troubleshooting/README.md

 ## suppose customer faces one issue in performance of one of the Linux server.
 So how do troubleshoot that?

-When a customer reports performance issues on a Linux server, I start by checking the system load and resource utilization to find the bottleneck.
+When a customer reports performance issues on a Linux server, I start by checking the `system load` and `resource utilization` to find the `bottleneck`.
 I run `uptime` first to see the `load average` over the last `1, 5, and 15 minutes` — that tells me if the server is CPU-bound right now or if it was stressed earlier.
 Then I check `top` or `htop` to see which processes are consuming the most `CPU and memory`.
 From there, I check `free -h`